Hi friend and Welcome aboard!

 - Doesn’t come with a carrying case or pouch.

-- Cable is quite short and not removable.
+- The cable is quite short and not removable.

 Sound clips from Stu